Place Archive

 Photos

-Hibbing power plant smokestacks in Hibbing, Minnesota, against a clear blue sky
+Hibbing power plant smokestacks in Hibbing, Minnesota, with low industrial buildings below.

-The Hibbing power plant stands in Hibbing, Minnesota, with multiple smokestacks rising above the low industrial buildings.
-The facility serves the Iron Range area and is part of the region’s long-running energy and industrial network.
-Weathering and paint on the stacks and structures are visible under clear daylight.
+The Hibbing power plant is located in Hibbing, Minnesota, with several smokestacks rising above the facility’s low industrial buildings.
+The plant is part of the city’s long-standing energy and industrial infrastructure in the Iron Range region.
+Rust and weathering are visible on the tallest stacks and surrounding metal structures.

-Graffiti reading “Summer 2012” on a rusted metal wall beside a sidewalk and road
+Graffiti reading “Summer 2012” on a rusted metal wall beside a sidewalk.

 Graffiti reading “Summer 2012” is painted on a rust-streaked metal wall beside a sidewalk and roadway.
-The wall is heavily weathered, with peeling paint and corrosion visible across the surface.
-Additional faded markings appear on the right side of the panel.
+The wall’s paint is peeling, and corrosion covers much of the surface.
+Faded markings remain visible on the right side of the panel.

-Extreme Fire Danger warning sign in dense vegetation in northern Minnesota
+Extreme Fire Danger sign in northern Minnesota beside roadside vegetation.

-PolyMet Mining NorthMet Project sign along a road in the Iron Range, with forest behind it
+PolyMet Mining NorthMet Project sign beside a road in the Iron Range, Minnesota

 A roadside sign for the PolyMet Mining NorthMet Project stands along a paved road in the Iron Range of northern Minnesota.
-The weathered sign also names Cliffs Erie LLC, with forest and rocky terrain visible behind it.
-A small speed limit sign appears farther down the road.
+The weathered sign also names Cliffs Erie LLC, and a small speed limit sign is posted farther down the road.

-The LTV Steel Mining Company sign stands beside a gravel road in Babbitt, Minnesota, within the Iron Range.
-The roadside marker sits amid trees and brush near the former mining complex.
+The LTV Steel Mining Company sign stands along a gravel road in Babbitt, Minnesota.
+The sign marks the entrance to the former mining complex on the Iron Range.

-The Polymet Mine is shown in Hoyt Lakes, Minnesota.
-The open-pit site includes water-filled excavation areas, haul roads, and surrounding spoil piles in the Erie Basin.
-Red industrial buildings and equipment are visible on the horizon across the reclaimed and active mining landscape.
+The PolyMet mine site in Hoyt Lakes, Minnesota, includes open pits, haul roads, spoil piles, and water-filled excavations in the Erie Basin area.
+Red industrial buildings and equipment are visible across the reclaimed and active mining property.

 Built in Minneapolis